 Insurance and Contractor Account Setup

-GC and owners get Certificates of Insurance issued up front; we also run Net-30 contractor accounts with consolidated monthly billing for active sites in Boise.
-The hooklift fleet stages recurring containers — and that means a new account spins up with a single call to dispatch.
+We run net-30 contractor accounts with consolidated monthly billing for active sites in Boise; the hooklift fleet stages recurring bins across those locations—certificates of insurance go straight to the GC or owner, and that means everything spins up with one call to dispatch.